-Interest expense under the Credit Facility, including the impact of our interest rate swap agreements (described below), was \$38.3 million in 2022 (2021 - \$20.7 million; 2020 - \$26.0 million).
-We paid higher interest under our Credit Facility in 2022 compared to the prior two years, as a result of higher intra-quarter borrowings under the Revolver to address short-term working capital needs, higher average Term Loan borrowings due to increased borrowings in Q4 2021 to fund a portion of the PCI acquisition price, and increased interest rates.
-Any further increase in prevailing interest rates, margins, or amounts borrowed, would cause this amount to increase.
+We recorded higher interest under our Credit Facility in 2023 compared to 2022 as a result of higher interest rates, partially offset by lower average intra-quarter borrowings during 2023 compared to 2022 (see the footnote to the table above).
+We paid higher interest under our Credit Facility in 2022 compared to 2021, as a result of higher average intra-quarter borrowings under the Revolver (see the footnote to the table above) to address short-term working capital needs, higher average Term Loan borrowings due to increased borrowings in Q4 2021 to fund a portion of the PCI acquisition price, and increased interest rates.

+Any further increase in prevailing interest rates, margins, or amounts borrowed, would cause our interest expense to increase.
+Interest rates for outstanding borrowings under the Credit Facility at December 31, 2023, are described under "Capital Resources" below.

 Under the Credit Facility, we are required to pay a commitment fee on the unused portion of the Revolver, which is calculated based on a defined consolidated leverage ratio and the daily balance outstanding.
-Commitment fees paid during 2022 were \$1.4 million (2021 - \$1.8 million; 2020 - \$1.9 million).
-We incurred debt issuance costs of \$0.6 million in 2022 (2021 - \$4.0 million; 2020 - \$0.3 million) in connection with security arrangements under, and/or the amendment of, the Credit Facility.
+Commitment fees paid during 2023 were \$1.6 million (2022 - \$1.4 million; 2021 - \$1.8 million).
+We incurred debt issuance costs of \$0.4 million in 2023 (2022 - \$0.6 million; 2021 - \$4.0 million) in connection with security arrangements under, and/or the amendment of, the Credit Facility.
 Debt issuance costs are deferred on our consolidated balance sheet and amortized to Finance Costs.
 In December 2021, we accelerated the amortization of \$2.6 million of unamortized deferred financing costs upon termination of the Terminated Term Loan, which we recorded in other charges.
-See "Operating Results - Finance Costs" above for a description of Finance Costs paid in 2022, 2021 and 2020.